 Looking for something to expend some energy, make great use of your plant/fauna/fungi knowledge or learn?
 Maybe you just want to get stuck into something useful?

-It’s common to think you don’t know enough to contribute to fauna and flora (ecological) surveys, but we don’t believe that’s true.
-If you know how to use your own phone/camera and are willing to participate, we’d love to show you the rest.
-If you have some ID skills, we’d love you to share your knowledge with us and others.
-Together, we’re building on the knowledge of Yellingbo Nature Conservation Reserve, in a scientifically rigorous way.
+It’s common to think you don’t know enough to contribute to fauna and flora surveys, but we don’t believe that’s true.
+If you know how to use your own smart phone/camera and are willing to participate, we’d love to show you the rest.
+At our citizen science fauna and flora surveys we’ll record and learn about the different plants and animals we see to help us understand Yellingbo Nature Conservation Reserve’s ecosystem better (no experience necessary!).
+If you have some ID skills, great, we’d love you to share your knowledge with us and others.
+Citizen science is a way for everyday people like you and me to get closer to nature.
+It involves recording the plants and animals you encounter in an area.
+This information is then used by scientists to understand where species live, when they’re active, and any changes happening in the local environment.
+Anyone can be a citizen scientist!
 It is possible to do this both online and on the ground.
-Ask us how.
+Join us to find out more.

 - various times and venues throughout the year

 - weekdays or weekends